1.6m Moderna doses withdrawn in Japan over contamination

 Nasdaq-listed Moderna confirmed receiving "several complaints of particulate matter" in vaccine vials distributed in Japan but said it had found "no safety or efficacy issues" related to these reports.

-"The company is investigating the reports and remains committed to working transparently and expeditiously with its partner, Takeda, and regulators to address any potential concerns," Moderna said, adding it believed a "manufacturing issue" at a plant in Spain was the cause.
+"The company is investigating the reports and remains committed to working transparently and expeditiously with its partner, Takeda, and regulators to address any potential concerns," a Moderna spokesperson told Nikkei, saying the drugmaker believed a "manufacturing issue" at a plant in Spain was the cause.

-The vaccine lot in question and two adjacent lots have been put on hold "out of an abundance of caution," Moderna said.
+The vaccine lot in question and two adjacent lots have been put on hold "out of an abundance of caution," the spokesperson said.

+The ministry has not halted the use of Moderna vaccines in other batches, deeming them safe.

 The Moderna vaccine was granted emergency-use authorization in Japan in May.